Coarse-Grained Methods for Heterogeneous Vesicles with Phase-Separated Domains: Elastic Mechanics of Shape Fluctuations, Plate Compression, and Channel Insertion: Mapping Particle Configurations to Continuum Fields: Spherical Harmonics Representations

-We remark that to apply continuum theories and expansions meaningfully to quasi-spherical shapes, we rely on some level of scale separation between the particle-level interaction scales and larger scales associated with the material deformations and shape.
-We expect the continuum mechanics to capture for physical materials only to leading order the collective mechanics associated with molecular interactions.
-For small physical objects which approach particle or molecular scales, such as our nanoscale vesicles, it is important to characterize the scale separation.
+{When considering the continuum mechanics which arises from the collective mechanics associated with the molecular interactions, it is important to consider the length-scales associated with the observed responses.
+This is especially important when length-scales approach molecular scales reaching the limits of a purely continuum interpretation.
+In the spectral analysis this corresponds to considering the length-scales associated with the different modal responses.
+To help with such interpretations, we develop relations between the key parameters to characterize spherical harmonics expansions and related spectral analysis.}

-We characterize this condition by letting $d$ denote the characteristic molecular or particle interaction length-scale.
-This length can be thought of as a small arc drawn along the equator of a sphere having radius $r_0$.
-To characterize the size of a quasi-spherical vesicle, we use $r_0 = {a_{00}}/{\sqrt{4\pi}}$ where $a_{0 0}$ is the coefficient of the constant spherical harmonic mode determined from Eq.~\ref{sph_expansion_L2}.
+{Consider the characteristic length-scale of the particle/molecular interactions, which we denote by $d$.
+For our coarse-grained vesicle models, this is taken to be the bead size $d = \sigma$.
+For spherical harmonics expansions, this gives the critical wave-length associated with continuum responses of the system.
+One can think of the length $d$ as that of a small arc that is drawn along the equator of a sphere of radius $r_0$.
+For a quasi-spherical vesicle, the spherical harmonics expansion of equation~\refp{sph_expansion_L2} can be used to estimate the radius as $r_0 = {a_{00}}/{\sqrt{4\pi}}$.
+The $a_{0 0}$ is the coefficient of the constant mode.
 In spherical coordinates, the azimuthal angle is given by $\phi = d/r_0$.
-The spherical harmonic $Y_\ell^m$ has azimuthal angle dependence through the term $e^{im\phi}$, with largest frequency when $m =\pm\ell$, giving the smallest wave-length scaling as $\lambda \sim r_0/m \sim r_0/\ell$.
+The spherical harmonic $Y_\ell^m$ has azimuthal angle dependence through the term $e^{im\phi}$.
+This has the largest spatial frequency when $m =\pm\ell$, giving the smallest wave-length resolved as $\lambda_\ell \sim r_0/m \sim r_0/\ell$.}

-When $d = \sigma$ for the bead size, this indicates the local molecular or particle-level contributions start to dominate the spherical harmonics expansion when the harmonic degree $\ell$ is on the scale $\ell \sim r_0/d \sim r_0/\sigma$.
-This suggests the modes with $\ell \ll r_0/\sigma$ most significantly capture at the level of continuum mechanics the responses of the system.
+{In practice, for correspondence with continuum mechanics we should consider modes $\ell$ with $\lambda_\ell \gtrsim d$.
+When $d = \sigma$ is the bead size, we see this scaling analysis indicates that the local molecular or particle-level contributions start to dominate the spherical harmonics expansion when the harmonic degree $\ell$ is on the scale $\ell \sim r_0/d \sim r_0/\sigma$.
+This suggests the modes with $\ell \lesssim r_0/\sigma$ capture most significantly the responses of the system at the level of continuum mechanics.
+For larger degrees $\ell \gtrsim r_0/\sigma $, the modal responses depend more directly on signatures of the local molecular level interactions and noise.
+To relate the exhibited behaviors of our vesicles to continuum mechanics we shall focus on modal responses with $\ell \lesssim r_0/\sigma$. }